arnold8968/va_llm/README.md

 ## Project Description

-This project demonstrates the creation of a conversational knowledge retrieval system using the domain knowledge from the VA disability benefits website.
-The system leverages the following 21 articles from the VA website to provide accurate answers to user queries:
+This project aims to build a conversational knowledge retrieval system focused on VA disability benefits.
+The system leverages Large Language Models to provide accurate and detailed answers to questions related to VA disability claims and benefits.

-This project aims to create a conversational knowledge retrieval system using domain knowledge from the VA disability benefits website.
-The system uses advanced techniques in large language models (LLMs), LangChain, and prompt engineering to provide accurate answers to user queries based on the content from selected VA articles.
+The knowledge base consists of 21 articles sourced from the VA website.
+The models used include LLaMA 3, RAG with LLaMA3, and RAG with reranking.
+The project demonstrates expertise in LLMs, LangChain, prompt engineering, and fine-tuning using the QLoRA algorithm.

 Example:
 - https://www.va.gov/disability/after-you-file-claim/